ddobric/dotnetactors/SystemConfigurations.md

 To run the dotnetactor service some basic configurations are required to setup that are:

 1. Before starting the service a service bus connection string needs to be setup as an environment variable as shown in the fig below.
+The process to setup the environment vaeriables is different in different operating systems.
+Follow this link and setup the Environment variable as shown in below figure according to your OS [Link](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)

 ![image](https://user-images.githubusercontent.com/28738233/119394639-b3c33180-bcd2-11eb-84f6-bc81698b0b7a.png)